 This was at this stage he discovered his talent, saw possibilities and got more determined to work harder to get to where he was headed.

 He won the first-team selections who could represent the team at local competitions.

-One major difficulty Alexis faced was paying his football fees which he feared could jeopardize his football dreams.
-This of course made him find all the necessary means to survive in the streets.
+One major difficulty Alexis faced was paying his football fees, which he feared could jeopardize his football dreams.
+This, of course, made him find all the means to survive in the streets.

-Reports indicate that Alexis Sanchez begged neighbours for food and would do acrobatics (somersaults) for a handful of coins from onlookers.
+Reports show that Alexis Sanchez begged neighbours for food and would do acrobatics (somersaults) for a handful of coins from onlookers.

 People who needed entertainment were always on the look for him to entertain them.

 Alexis also washed cars, did kickboxing (He was paid to fight other children) and worked at the cemetery.